-For someone among us there would have been instances where we had doubted as to how would we trace the minerals from a substance given separately as it is a part of Chemistry.
+For someone among us there would have been instances where we had doubted as to how would we trace the minerals separately from a given substance as it is a part of Chemistry.

 Let us see as to how minerals change when we put acid on them.

-- Mineral sample set viz. lodestone, azurite, rose quartz, amethyst, calcite, pyrite, talc (8 Nos).
+- The mineral sample set viz. lodestone, azurite, rose quartz, amethyst, calcite, pyrite, talc (8 Nos).

 - Vinegar (one bottle).